 The enhanced public transport offering will also contribute to the preservation of the Ripley region’s social fabric and provide a fast-growing population with a much-needed alternative.

-The proposed I2S Corridor rail extension, will play a critical role in shaping the future of this booming region.
+I2S Corridor rail extension, will play a critical role in shaping the future of this booming region.

 Ripley really is the missing link.